(CNN) -- Here is a look at the life of Bill Frist, heart and lung transplant surgeon and former Senate majority leader.

 March 2003 - Announces he will not run for re-election in 2006.

 February 2, 2004 - A powdery substance later identified as ricin is found in Frist's mailroom in the Dirksen Senate office building.
 Federal authorities later say they found no indication of international terrorism in the discovery and that a criminal investigation is under way.

 2004-present - Founds and serves as chairman of the nonprofit Hope Through Healing Hands.

 September 12, 2007 - Nominated by President George W. Bush to the board of an international aid program that seeks democracy and openness in underdeveloped countries.

 November 2007-present - Partner in private equity firm Cressey & Company.

-February 18, 2009 - Launches the Tennessee State Collaborative on Reforming Education, a citizen-led, grassroots initiative aimed at reforming K-12 education in Tennessee.
+February 18, 2009 - Launches the Tennessee State Collaborative on Reforming Education (SCORE), a citizen-led, grassroots initiative aimed at reforming K-12 education in Tennessee.
 Frist says he hopes to ensure that "every child graduates from high school prepared for college or a career."